HL7/davinci-pcde/input/pagecontent/spec.md

 #### Initiating document generation/retrieval
 Once the necessary token has been retrieved through the OAuth process, the new payer system will POST a [PCDE Task](StructureDefinition-pcde-task-request.html) request to the original payer system.
 The requester **SHALL** populate the `Task.code` and `Task.status` to indicate that a [Coverage Transition document](#coverage-transition-document-structure) is requested.
 (See [here](Task-requested.html) for an example of a requested Task.)

+If the receiving system does not recognize the member identified in Task.for or there are other structural issues with that Task (e.g. requesting payer is not recognized, Task doesn't comply with profile, etc.), then the original payer SHALL respond with an appropriate 4xx or 5xx HTTP error accompanied by an [OperationOutcome]({{site.data.fhir.path}}operationoutcome.html) conveying the reason for failure.

 #### Tracking Status
 While fulfilling the request, the original payer **MAY** update `Task.status` or `Task.businessStatus.text` to reflect interim status information.
 (For example, indicating that the task is in-progress with a date when the document is expected to be ready.)
 An example can be seen [here](Task-in-progress.html).